 September 14 - December 8, 2019

-Reflecting nearly 100 years of art history in America, Black Refractions: Highlights from The Studio Museum in Harlem reflects the breadth of The Studio Museum's 50 years of supporting and incubating Black art and artists.
+Reflecting nearly 100 years of art history in America, Black Refractions: Highlights from The Studio Museum in Harlem reflects the breadth of The Studio Museum's 50 years of supporting and incubating artists of African descent.
 The exhibition will fill all four of the main floor KIA galleries.

 Black Refractions comprises more than 90 works 77 artists, including Charles Alston, Benny Andrews, Romare Bearden, Dawoud Bey, Chakaia Booker, Elizabeth Catlett, Thornton Dial, Richard Hunt, Jacob Lawrence, Hughie Lee-Smith, Whitfield Lovell, Kerry James Marshall, Julie Mehretu, Wangechi Mutu, Howardena Pindell, Faith Ringgold, Lorna Simpson, Mickalene Thomas, James VanDerZee, Carrie Mae Weems, and Kehinde Wiley.

 One of only six U.S. venues for the exhibition -- and the only Midwest museum -- the KIA will also present two companion exhibitions, Resilience: Black Artists as Agents of Change, and Where We Stand: Black Artists in Southwest Michigan.

 For the first time, the museum will de-install much of its permanent collection galleries for 12 weeks.
 Nearly 90% of the museum's exhibition space will offer a unified narrative about the development of Black artists in the 20th and 21st centuries with the understanding that there is no single narrative able to sum up Black artists or their art.